Hey! I'm Brittany Passmore.

 My parents nurtured a love of reading and writing in me from my childhood, and my passion for words led me to discover a fanfiction website when I was thirteen.
 My fiction writing activities there led me to edit fanfiction pieces for my friends online, planting in me a love of editing fiction.
 Ever since those teenage years, I've been diligently developing my skills in editing fiction, especially through my bachelor's degree in editing and publishing at Brigham Young University.

-At BYU I volunteered at the student-run premier sci-fi/fantasy journal, Leading Edge, working as a managing editor in both the nonfiction and fiction departments.
-These positions gave me great experience in every part of the publishing industry, including acquisitions, developmental and substantive editing, copyediting, layout, and proofreading.
-My favorite part of this experience has been working closely with the authors to polish their fantastic short stories so they can bring their words to life.
+At BYU I volunteered at the student-run premier sci-fi/fantasy journal Leading Edge, working as a managing editor in both the nonfiction and fiction departments.
+These positions gave me great experience in every part of the publishing industry, including acquisitions, developmental and substantive (line) editing, copyediting, layout, and proofreading.
+My favorite part of this experience was working closely with the authors to polish their fantastic short stories so they could bring their words to life.

 In my years at BYU I've also worked as a grammar TA and a writing consultant at the Research & Writing Center.
 Under the guidance of many wonderful mentors in these jobs and my editing classes, I have gained much more knowledge and experience in substantive editing, copyediting, and teaching grammar principles to others.